Mobile Security

 Facebook allows a wide mass of its users the freedom to spread fake news (which they won't regulate), while simultaneously working to prevent another group from sharing actual news.

-We allowed our governments to introduce legislation that traded our privacy for “protection” against terrorists, yet we are no safer.
+Our governments introduced legislation that traded our privacy for “protection” against terrorists, yet we are no safer.

 The Act does not require individualized suspicion as a basis for information sharing amongst government agencies.
 There is no impediment in the Act to having entire databases shared with CSIS or the RCMP.
 The standard for ‘sharing’ is very, very low.